What is Fractional CO2 Laser Resurfacing?

 How Does Ablative Fractional Laser Resurfacing Works?

 Also known as fully ablative fractional laser resurfacing and fractionated or pixilated carbon dioxide (CO2) laser treatments, ablative laser therapy essentially resurfaces the uppermost layer of the skin.
 It works by actually evaporating the water molecules in the upper layers of the skin and removing the aged, undesirable layers.
-An ablative laser delivers a more intense light beam than a non-ablative laser, and the treatment generally requires anesthesia or sedation.
+An ablative laser delivers a more intense light beam than a non-ablative laser.
+Treatment generally requires anesthesia or sedation.
 After an ablative laser treatment, you will need approximately 7-10 days of downtime to give the skin a chance to recover.
 Ablative laser therapy is considered an outpatient surgical procedure.

 How long do the effects of a fractional CO2 resurfacing laser treatment last?